nccadman19/beauty-hq/README.md

 Using the coolors palette on the image I selected the colours from this palette and also a darker and lighter shade of contrasting colours to create a balances palette.

 ![Coolors](/treatments/static/img/readme/coolors.png)

-I used Google fonts 'Libre Baskerville' and 'Raleway'.
-I used the Libre font to make the initial text stand out from the regular font on the site.
-I then used 'Raleway' as I thought it was very easy to read and looks professional.

 # Features